Building View

 We work on a contingency fee basis in all areas related to personal injury law, including cases involving fatal car accidents.
 You pay nothing to us unless we obtain compensation for you.

 We are available for day, evening, and weekend appointments.
 Home and hospital consultations are available.
-To contact our Boston, MA, fatal car accident attorneys, call 617-917-3917.
+To contact our Boston fatal accident attorneys, call 617-917-3917.
 You may also contact us by e-mail.